Mitch Garver Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cardinals have the 16th-ranked team ERA among all MLB pitching staffs (4.24).
+- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.24).

-- Cardinals pitchers combine to give up 61 home runs (one per game), the 10th-fewest in the league.
+- The Cardinals give up the eighth-fewest home runs in baseball (61 total, one per game).

-- The Cardinals are sending Wainwright (2-1) to make his sixth start of the season.
-He is 2-1 with a 6.15 ERA and 16 strikeouts in 26 1/3 innings pitched.
+- Liberatore (1-1) gets the starting nod for the Cardinals, his third of the season.

-- The righty's most recent appearance came on Monday against the Kansas City Royals, when he went five innings, surrendering three earned runs while allowing nine hits.
+- His last time out came on Friday, May 26 against the Cleveland Guardians, when the lefty went five innings, surrendering four earned runs while allowing five hits.

-- The 41-year-old has an ERA of 6.15, with 5.5 strikeouts per nine innings, in five games this season.
-Opponents are batting .325 against him.

 © 2023 Data Skrive.
 All rights reserved.